EchoRLiu/So-what-mood-are-you-in/README.md

-# So-who-are-you
+# So What Mood Are You In
-This is a tutorial on how to use supervised learning to classify people's faces
+This is a tutorial on how to use supervised learning to classify people's facial expression.